-If convicted of drug felony charges you may be facing penalties ranging from those of a state jail felony to those of a first degree felony, which is the most serious.
+If convicted of drug felony charges you may be facing penalties ranging from those of a state jail felony to those of a first-degree felony, which is the most serious.
 Thus, punishments can range from 180 days to two years in a state jail with fines of up to $10,000 or, in the most serious cases, prison terms ranging all the way up to life in prison.
-Distributing less than a gram for certain drugs will be charged as a state jail felony while distributing more than 400 grams will lead to a first degree felony.
+Distributing less than a gram for certain drugs will be charged as a state jail felony while distributing more than 400 grams will lead to a first-degree felony.

 When facing serious drug charges with harsh consequences, you will want to have confidence in your defense attorney.
 Your future is at stake and you are entitled to the best criminal defense you can find.
-As a Collin County drug smuggling defense lawyer, Attorney Grant has a proven track record.
+As a Dallas drug smuggling defense lawyer, Attorney Grant has a proven track record.

 Contact our firm to arrange for a consultation to learn more about your case and how it can be defended today.

 Driving While Intoxicated With a Blood Alcohol =0.15